KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. No image found.
 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-5. Recommendation: Found `"node-fetch"` in file `newsfeedfetcher.js`: Replace it with built-in fetch.
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-7. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AnyList by codetheweb](https://github.com/codetheweb/MMM-AnyList)